Comparing Visa Credit Card Offers

 After researching and analyzing over 3,400 credit card offers, here are our recommendations for the 10 best Visa credit cards right now.
-The Chase Freedom Unlimited and Capital One Quicksilver Cash Rewards Card are at the top of our list and both are great for everyday purchases.
-The Chase Freedom and Wells Fargo Cash Wise offer great cash back rewards.
-If you have average or limited credit history, the Wells Fargo Platinum Visa Card is a good option.
+The Chase Freedom Unlimited and Capital One Quicksilver are at the top of our list and both are great for everyday purchases.
+Cash back cards like the Wells Fargo Cash Wise offer great bonuses.
+If you have average or limited credit history, the Credit One Bank Platinum Visa is a good option.

 |Best For:||Card||Our Rating||Annual Fee|

 |Good credit||Capital One® Quicksilver® Cash Rewards Credit Card||3.4 / 5||$0|

 |Cash back on rotating categories||Chase Freedom®||3.1 / 5||$0|

 |No annual fee||Capital One® VentureOne® Rewards Credit Card||3.0 / 5||$0|

 |Long intro 0% APR offer||Wells Fargo Platinum Visa card||4.4/ 5||$0|

 |Travel||Bank of America® Travel Rewards credit card||3.4 / 5||$0|